 Unfortunately the College cannot guarantee that students will receive a room change through this process, as there are limited quantities of each room type and capacity in each residence hall.
-Students who are not able to receive a room change during the Fall Room Change process are encouraged to reapply during the December Room Change Process (when more rooms are typically available for the Spring due to the number of students leaving to study abroad, graduating mid-year, etc).
+Students who are not able to receive a room change during the Fall Room Change process are encouraged to reapply during the Semester Room Change Process (when more rooms are typically available for the Spring due to the number of students leaving to study abroad, graduating mid-year, etc).

 Frequently Asked Questions

 - If I apply for a room change, will I get one?